BigDaMa/jupyterhub-environment/README.md

 ![alt text][architectureDiagram]

 #### JupyterHub
-The JupyterHub is the central component of thi architecture.
+The JupyterHub is the central component of the architecture.
 The hub authenticates users with the **TUBIT LDAP** authentication service.
 In order to log in to the hub, stundents not only have to be authenticated by the LDAP service, they also need to be mentioned in the authentication whitelist.
 As soon as a user is successfully authenticated, the hub spawns a new Docker container, that runs a Jupyter Notebook server.

 #### Docker containers
 Every Jupyter Notebook server is started within an isolated and unique docker container.
 Thus, every user has its own docker container.
-These containers can be started and stopped dynamically, hence only the containers of users that are cuurently active have to be running concurrently.
-The docker image that is used in this setup is based on the Jupyter Notebook minimal image and was customized in order to enable nbgrader functionality.
+These containers can be started and stopped dynamically, hence only the containers of users that are currently active have to be running concurrently.
+The docker image that is used in this setup is based on the Jupyter Notebook [minimal image](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook) and was customized in order to enable nbgrader functionality.

 #### Persistent workspaces
 A dedicated volume is created for every container (user).
-This allows to persist the users workspaces event if the container is delted (e.g. if the image of the container has to be updated).
+This allows to persist the users workspaces even if the container is delted (e.g. if the image of the container has to be updated).
 These volumes are mounted to the docker container on startup.

 #### Shared nbgrader exchange volume
 The nbgrader extension that we use to create, distribute, collect and grade assignments requires a shared exchange directory.
 In contrast to the persistent workspace volumes, this volume is shared by all users and therefore mounted to every container.